 Reason 2: For it to be livable, you have to modify it.
 It’s not just about cutting doors and windows open.
 Insulation also narrows the interiors of the shipping container even more.

 Solution: Yes, it is true.
-This is why you need an experienced architect for the job.
+This is why you need an experienced building designer for the job.
 Let them design a space that is not awkward for you and the other occupants.
 The container’s shape allows flexibility and creativity when it comes to design.
 Most importantly, you and your design team should plan it out completely so you encounter fewer problems in the construction phase.

 In addition, your designers should be able to identify and install the right insulation so your container home doesn’t become an oven in summer and a freezer in winter.
 When properly insulated, container homes are as comfortable as a normal house.